Elections/Elecciones

 Register to vote online with Bell County Elections.
 It takes 30 days for a registration to be in effect.

 To run for City Council, a candidate must file for office within the posted filing period.
-In addition, see below for qualifications outlined by the City of Belton Charter and the State of Texas Election Code.
+In addition, see qualifications below outlined by the City of Belton Charter and the State of Texas Election Code.

 Belton Home Rule Charter Qualifications